 The Future Sausage is a research project turned book by product designer Carolien Niebling.
 To speculate on solutions for the global problem of meat over-consumption, Niebling started to explore the viability of one of humanity’s most successful foodstuffs – the sausage.
-Perhaps the economical, age-old design of the meat tube would will be able to carry us into an entirely different, meat-free diet in the near future.
+Perhaps the economical, age-old design of the meat tube will be able to carry us into an entirely different, meat-free diet in the near future.

 According to Niebling, “The sausage remains a cornerstone of our food culture.
 England alone has over 470 different types of breakfast sausages.
 Now, according to the Food and Agriculture Organization (FAO), we are facing a serious shortage of protein-rich-food.
 Meat, in particular, will be scarce.
 One reason for this is over-consumption: in today’s world, we simply consume too many animal products.
 So, I wondered, can we look to the sausage to provide a solution once again?”